 If you don’t have time to go exploring rural Japan, you can still experience an onsen right in the heart of Tokyo.
 This place is a mix of spa and amusement park, you could easily spend a full day there.
 The Big Common Bath provides the most traditional experience, but there are numerous other spa options to try.
 The Foot Bath is a great spot for those who want to feel the warmth and relaxation of an onsen but stay clothed because you’re just submerging your feet in the spring.
 You could also try the rock salt sauna or a fish therapy pedicure.
 On the amusement park side of the experience, try local foods, visit a fortune teller, and play carnival games.

-Are you ready to book your spring trip to Japan?
-Let our Heroes do all the planning!
+Are you ready to book your trip to Japan?
+Let a Japanese Hero do all the planning!